North Georgia Jeepin

 • Vehicles: Jeeps, trucks, ATVs, UTVs, full off-road rigs.

-• Difficulty: All levels — from easy forest roads to extreme rock/mud routes.
+• Difficulty: All levels, from easy forest roads to extreme routes.

-• Amenities: Full campground, general store, staging areas, infrastructure.
+• Amenities: Full campground, general store, staging areas and supporting infrastructure.

 North Carolina Off-Road Parks